mozilla/gecko-dev/docs/contributing/pocket-guide-shipping-firefox.rst

 While uplifts are generally not the preferred way to ship new feature work, it is understood that there are times when business needs to do so justify the required effort.
-Our release process is designed to have the flexibility to accomodate these requests, though in general they need to be handled on a case by case basis to determine the suitability.
+Our release process is designed to have the flexibility to accommodate these requests, though in general they need to be handled on a case by case basis to determine the suitability.
 Teams are encouraged to reach out to Release Management in the `#release-coordination` channel on Slack or `@relman` so their specific needs can be assessed.